TGIF (TV programming block): Third run (2018–2019)

 After experiencing mediocre ratings on Fridays, ABC made several programming moves that resulted in the discontinuance of its Friday drama block after one season.
 In February 2018, ABC announced that Once Upon a Time (which had been experiencing declining viewership throughout its run, with its most noted declines taking place since its fifth season) would end after seven seasons.
-That May, the network cancelled Inhumans after one season, while giving another Marvel series, Agents of S.H.I.E.L.D. (which replaced Inhumans for the 2018 midseason), a sixth season renewal for the network's summer 2019 schedule.
+That May, the network cancelled Inhumans after one season, while giving another Marvel series, Agents of S.H.I.E.L.D. (which replaced Inhumans for the 2018 midseason), a sixth season renewal for ABC's summer 2019 schedule.

-For its 2018-2019 schedule, ABC announced it bring back comedies to the Friday night slot, with the lineup consisting of returning family sitcoms Fresh Off the Boat and Speechless, along with the game show Child Support (which experienced decent viewership for its inaugural season in the winter of early 2018).
-In July 2018, ABC confirmed that the block would reinstate the "TGIF" name when the lineup debuts on October 5.
-Unlike the previous incarnations, the block will only consist of an hour of sitcoms, as Child Support (which maintains some comedic elements) will occupy the 9:00 p.m. hour.
+For its 2018–19 schedule, ABC announced it bring back comedies to the Friday night slot, with the lineup consisting of returning family sitcoms Fresh Off the Boat and Speechless, along with the game show Child Support (which experienced decent viewership for its inaugural season in the winter of early 2018).
+In July 2018, ABC confirmed that the block would reinstate the "TGIF" name when the lineup debuted on October 5.
+Unlike the previous incarnations, the block only consisted of an hour of sitcoms, as Child Support (which maintained some comedic elements) occupied the 9:00 p.m. hour.
 The first promo debuted during Fresh off the Boat on August 10, 2018, featuring new graphics and using an updated version of the 1994–96 variant of the block's original theme.
-In a twist, Last Man Standing – which was picked up by Fox for a seventh season after a one-year sabbatical – competed against the "TGIF" block, leading off an hour-long comedy block (Fox's first attempt at airing sitcoms on Fridays since a short-lived effort in the fall of 2009) called FOX Funny Friday, airing in the same time slot that ABC carried it for most of its original run.
-For its season premiere, the child casts from Fresh of the Boat and Speechless hosted the lineup: the segments were in the middle of the shows, including the outro.
+In a twist, Last Man Standing – which was picked up by Fox for a seventh season after a one-year sabbatical – competed against the TGIF block, leading off an hour-long comedy block (Fox's first attempt at airing sitcoms on Fridays since a short-lived effort in the fall of 2009) called Fox Funny Friday, airing in the same timeslot that ABC carried it for most of its original run.
+For its season premiere, the child casts from Fresh Off the Boat and Speechless hosted the lineup: the segments were featured in the middle of each show, including the outro.

-For the 2019 season, the block was reduced to one hour, as 20/20 has made its new two-hour format permanent.
-In September 2019, the TGIF name was once again retired, no longer being mentioned in promos and bumpers, with the block being referred as to "ABC Friday Night;" the remaining sitcoms were dropped by spring 2020 in favor of the returning Shark Tank.
+For the 2019 midseason, the block was reduced to one hour, as ABC permanently expanded 20/20—which had shifted away from its traditional newsmagazine roots a few years earlier to focus mainly on true crime stories—to two hours.
+In September 2019, the TGIF name was once again retired, no longer being mentioned in promos and bumpers, with the block being referred as to "ABC Friday Night"; the remaining sitcoms were dropped by the spring of 2020 in favor of the returning Shark Tank.